-- 85. The general assumption is that consolidation would be mandatory for all companies opting for CCCTB which have a qualifying subsidiary (as defined below) or a PE in another state in the EU (ie the 'all-in' or 'all-out' principle). - 86.
+- 85. The general assumption is that consolidation would be mandatory for all companies opting for CCCTB which have a qualifying subsidiary (as defined below) or a PE in another State in the EU (ie the 'all-in' or 'all-out' principle). - 86.
 Consolidation would extend to the entire tax base of all taxpayers of a group.
-In other words, consolidation implies consolidation of 100% of the tax base of all entities belonging to the group (subject to rules for transparent entities, see above). - 87.
-A group would comprise an EU resident parent and its EU resident subsidiaries (including PEs), whether or not the EU-resident parent were controlled by a non-EU parent.
+In other words, consolidation implies consolidation of 100% of the tax base30 of all entities belonging to the group (subject to rules for transparent entities, see above).